-The next option is to trade in units of a specified number of shares of contracts.
-This is particularly useful for stock trading, where you may want to trade in "even lots" of, say, 100 shares.
-In this case, you would check the option and enter 100 in the box.
+The next option is to trade in units of a specified number of shares or contracts.
+This is particularly useful for stock and forex trading, where you may want to trade in "even lots" of, say, 100 shares of stock or 100,000 shares of forex.
+In this case, you would check the option and enter 100 in the box to trade in units of 100 shares.
 The number of shares for each trade will be a multiple of 100.
+For forex trading, a full-size lot is generally 100,000 shares, a mini lot is 10,000 lots, and so on.
 When this option is checked, some parameters and results will be listed in terms of "units" rather than shares or contracts.